makrai/notes/wagner2203-transformer-speech-emo-valence.md

 * augmentation ie perturbation ie noise and reverb
   * Besides investigating performance of SER models on clean test data, it is important to show that they also work well under more challenging condis
-  * augmentation methods have been used to improve performance on clean test data [36, 37],
+  * augmentation methods to improve performance on clean test data [36, 37]
   * hE only a few studies have evaluated performance on augmented test data
   * prev SER models show robustness issues (Jaiswal& [38] and Pappagari+ [39])
     * particularly for background noise and reverb